 By: Anna Esparham, MD, FAAP, DABMA, DABOIM

-Trouble falling and staying asleep affects 15% to 25% of children and adolescents.
-Not getting enough sleep can lead to some pretty difficult behaviors and health problems—crankiness, trouble paying attention, high blood pressure, weight problems and obesity, headaches and depression.
-Not surprisingly, many parents are searching for solutions to their child's sleep troubles, and some are considering dietary supplements like melatonin.
-Here's what you should know about these products.
+Trouble falling and staying asleep can be common among children and teens.
+Not getting enough sleep often leads to some pretty difficult behaviors and health problems—crankiness, trouble paying attention, high blood pressure, weight problems and obesity, headaches, and depression.
+It's no wonder why many are searching for a solution.

 What is melatonin?